UNINETTSigma2/documentation/jobs/framqueuesystem.md

 The directory where you ran sbatch is stored in the environment variable `$SLURM_SUBMIT_DIR`.
 The $SCRATCH directory is removed upon job exit (after copying back chkfiled files).

+For more information about storing files on Fram, visit [Storage Systems on Fram](../storage/storagesystems.md).

 #### Prolog and Epilog

 Slurm has several *Prolog* and *Epilog* programs that perform setup and cleanup